dh1tw/dh1tw.de/content/post/2012-01-10-2el-vertical-array-for-160m.md

 ## Comments welcome

 Do you have any suggestions?
 The design is still not finalized yet.
-If you have an idea how this antenna could be improved, I would appreciate to receive your feedback!
+If you have an idea how this antenna could be improved, I would appreciate receiving your feedback!